freddiewrites/freddiewrites.github.io/_posts/2016-10-01-freelancing-tips.markdown

 date:   2016-10-01 12:00:00 -0500
 categories: thoughts
 hero-image: 'https://i0.wp.com/freddiewrit.es/wp-content/uploads/2016/10/freddie-old-desk.jpg?w=2992&ssl=1'
+excerpt: To mark a year of freelancing, I thought I’d share some advice I’ve followed that’s helped me along the way.
 ---
 A year ago, I quit my day job as a web editor for a university to be a freelance copywriter.
 Since then, it’s been the rollercoaster that every freelancer talks about.
 I’ve edited magazines, picked up awards and moved to a new city.
 I’ve also freaked out about who’ll pay my rent next month or if I’m even any good at what I’m doing at all, but that’s another story.